-3.3.1 At the start of the academic year, the faculty shall announce where and when the faculty ombudspersons shall be available.
+3.3.1 At the start of the academic year, the faculty shall announce how the faculty ombudspersons can be contacted.

-At the start of the academic year, the Educational Council shall announce where and when the central ombudsperson shall be available.
+At the start of the academic year, the Educational Council shall announce how the central ombudsperson can be contacted.